andrewargaez1/Author_Classifier/README.md

 # Data
-I read in 8 different authors and three of their works.
+I read in 8 different authors and three of their works from the Guttenburg Project.
 The works I used were not limited to just novels.
 I included short story collections, poems, and essays. the works I included are as follows:

     -Ernest Hemingway: